Top 14 Venture Capital Firms Investing in Mobile Startups

 Image of Core Capital Partners - Top VCs in Mobile

-Core Capital Partners is a Washington, D.C.-based venture firm managing $350 million in capital.
-The firm invests across the company lifecycle, from seed and early-stage rounds to late-stage venture.
+Core Capital Partners is a Washington, D.C.-based venture capital firm that manages $350 million in assets.
+They invest in companies across the financial services, mobile, and wireless industries.

-• Investment stages: Seed, Early Stage Venture, and Late Stage Venture
+• Investment stages: Early Stage Venture, Late Stage Venture, Seed

-• Industries of focus: Financial Services, Mobile, Venture Capital, and Wireless
+• Industries of focus: Financial Services, Mobile, Wireless

 • Founded: 1999